How to Use NFC: 7 NFC Uses That’ll Impress Your Friends

 What Is NFC?

-Near Field Communication (NFC) allows wireless communication between two electronic devices that are close to each other (officially up to 4cm apart, but in practice it can be up to 10cm).
+Near Field Communication (NFC) allows wireless communication between two electronic devices that are close to each other.
+Officially, NFC can support distances of up to 1.5 inches apart, but in practice, it can be up to 4 inches.

 What You’ll Need